 The ice cream sandwich at Cookies and Scream, Camden

-This vegan bakery's graduated from a Camden Lock stall to a permanent cookie bar inside the market, where you can get a seat and coffee to go with the Scream Sandwiches — two chocolate chip cookies glued together with coconut and vanilla paste.
+This vegan bakery has graduated from a Camden Lock stall to a permanent cookie bar on Holloway Road, where you can get a seat and coffee to go with the Scream Sandwiches — two chocolate chip cookies glued together with coconut and vanilla paste.
 They also do all their products to takeaway, so if you're not nearby enough to make regular visits you can buy in bulk and stockpile Scream Sandwiches in your freezer, to be transferred to the fridge in batches.